 How do I know this?
 Because I didn’t use gloves and I now consider that to be one of the most terrible decisions I’ve ever made.
 I don’t eat much spicy food and have next to no experience with hot peppers, so I vastly underestimated the burn of these little plants.
 My fingertips were still sore two days later, and let’s not even discuss the whole putting-in-my-contacts incident.
 (It was bad.
 I wore glasses for a long time after that.)
 Just take my word for it and wear the gloves, okay?
 Also, consider goggles and some kind of mask.
 I clipped a dish towel over my face, so it doesn’t have to be fancy, but this stuff will absolutely irritate your throat if you don’t protect yourself.

-Having warned you fairly, I feel okay to give you the rest of the instructions:
+Having warned you fairly, I feel okay to give you the rest of the instructions.

 - When they’ve been cut up, put them in the food processor with the garlic cloves (a whole bulb’s worth) and cayenne pepper and puree them.
-Add water as necessary to keep the food processor working properly.
+Add water as necessary to keep the food processor working correctly.

-- When you’ve finished pureeing them, put them in a five gallon bucket and pour four gallons of water over them.
+- When you’ve finished pureeing them, put them in a 5 gallon bucket and pour four gallons of water over them.
 Cover the bucket up and let the concoction sit for about 24 hours.

 - Once you have everything mixed and all of the pepper chunks out, pour the hot pepper spray into your garden sprayer.
 If you don’t have a garden sprayer, keep it stored in your bucket and pour it into a spray bottle as you need it.

-You’ll need to coat your plants with this well, and make sure to re-apply every few days.
+You’ll need to coat your plants with this well and make sure to re-apply every few days.
 Twice a week is ideal.
 Make sure you aren’t applying in the heat of the day, though–hot pepper spray is best applied in the evenings.

-IMPORTANT: Do not to put the spray on edible parts of produce.
+IMPORTANT: Do not put the spray on edible parts of produce.
 You do not want this strong spray on your yummy garden food.

 Note: This pepper spray will not hurt birds if they are nibbling at your sprayed plants.
 Birds cannot sense capsaicin, and will often eat hot peppers and seeds.